bryntum/support/README.md

 ## License
 The Bryntum JS library is distributed under a commercial license.
 See Bryntum’s [license terms](//bryntum.com/licensing/) for additional information.

+## Contact
+If you have any questions, feel free to reach out to us through our [Contact form](//bryntum.com/contact).

 ## Build Statuses

 For build statuses for our nightly builds, see our [Build status](//dev.bryntum.com/teamcity) page.